 - contact information and data about your communication with the administrator (e-mail address; telephone number; date, time, and contents of your email or mail communication);

-- data about the user’s demands and invoices issued (date, price of the attendance fees, payment method, number and date of the invoice issued);
+- data about the user’s demands and issued invoices (date, price of attendance fees, payment method, number and date of the issued invoice);

-- data about the user’s use of the administrator’s website (dates and times of website visits, pages or URLs visited, duration of a visit to an individual page, number of pages visited, total time of a website visit, settings enabled at the website);
+- data about the user’s use of the administrator’s website (dates and times of website visits, pages or URLs visited, duration a visit to an individual page, number of pages visited, total time of the website visit, settings enabled at the website);

 * other data provided voluntarily by the user to the administrator of personal data upon a demand for certain services demanding these data.

 The provider does not collect and process your personal data, except when you enable or agree to this specifically, i.e. upon the sending of a request or payment of an event’s participation fee, when you subscribe to the e-newsletter or to the magazine, or when there is legal basis for the collection of personal data or the provider has a legal interest in the processing.